Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 Introduction

-When you increase the number of objects on the screen to hundreds or thousands in games or physical simulations, frame rate drops dramatically at some point.
+When increasing the number of objects on screen to hundreds or thousands in games or physical simulations, the frame rate drops dramatically at some point.

-With a straightforward design following object-oriented principles, each object is generated as a class instance with its own update and drawing processes.
-While the code is clear, this design is not suitable for processing large numbers of objects every frame.
-The issue isn't with algorithmic complexity but with how data is arranged in memory.
+In straightforward object-oriented design, each object is generated as an instance of a class, with its own update and draw processing.
+While the code is clear, this design is not well-suited for processing large numbers of objects every frame.
+The issue is not in the algorithmic complexity, but in the memory data layout.

-This article analyzes this problem from a Data-Oriented Design perspective and explains improvement methods using the SoA (Structure of Arrays) pattern.
-In the latter half, we'll measure actual effects using Godot Engine 4.6 and confirm the results with numbers.
+This article analyzes this problem from a Data-Oriented Design perspective and explains the SoA (Structure of Arrays) pattern as an improvement.
+Later, we'll measure the actual effects numerically using Godot Engine 4.6.

 Target Audience